JohnnyHellstrom/CoolBooks/README.md

 6. In terminal, run "php artisan migrate" to migrate database
 7. In terminal, run "php artisan serve" to start your server/environment
 8. Open projekt in browser and click refresh to generate new app key

+To refresh and seed DB in terminal
+1. php artisan migrate:fresh
+2. php artisan db:seed